steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 Python has four core built-in collection types: `list`, `tuple`, `set`, and `dict`.
 These are the backbone of most Python programs.

-> NOTE: This section covers the basics of using these data structures — enough to be productive and avoid surprises.
+> NOTE: This section covers the basics of using these data structures &mdash; enough to be productive and avoid surprises.
 Deeper topics (like comprehensions, unpacking, and iteration patterns) are covered later.

 ### 7.1.
 Lists